RenatoUtsch/dotfiles/README.md

 1. Install `reattach-to-user-namespace`.
 It can be installed with homebrew.
 1. On iTerm2's settings, enable the "Applications in terminal may access clipboard" option.
+1. Disable the Mission control key bindings for the arrow keys.
+They interfere with tmux's bindings to resize panes.

 # Updating